Legal Oasis Fellowship

 Fellowship Highlights

-- Participation in a 10-week summer program with an employer host.
+- Participation in an up to 10-week summer program with an employer host.

-- The Legal Oasis Fellow will receive a stipend of $5,000.
-If housing is needed, the local host employer will help arrange housing.
+- The Fellow will receive a stipend of $5,000 for 10 weeks of service, prorated for less than 10 weeks.
+If housing is needed, the local host employer may help arrange housing.

 - Submit the application with your resume and answer three short essay questions (500 words or less).